 I have also completed a number of one-off challenges including nine Guinness World Records for running on treadmills (101.3 miles in 24 hours was just one of them) and mega-day races such as the Flora 1,000 Mile Challenge in 2003.
 Other challenges featured in the media spotlight include my 1,275 mile ‘London to Lisbon’ run for Euro 2004 (43 ultras in 43 days) and the government’s stop-smoking campaign ‘Stoptober’ in 2013 (28 marathons in 28 days).

 In 2008, following a long career in sales, I made my passion my business and qualified as an Advanced Personal Trainer.
 Since then I have built a worldwide client-base and have trained many celebrity clients including Sir Ranulph Fiennes, BBC TV’s Helen Skelton, Bertie Portal (The Iron Lady, The King’s Speech) and Welsh Actors Richard Harrington (Poldark, Hinterland) and Mark Lewis-Jones (Game of Thrones, Star Wars), Aneirin Hughes (Hinterland, Keeping Faith) and Geoffrey Morgan (Pobol y Cwm, Terry and June).

 Unexpectedly, my horizons changed dramatically in April 2016 when I was left paralysed after being struck down by Guillain-Barré Syndrome.
 I was left wheelchair-bound and my future was thrown upside down – it was unclear whether I would ever walk, let alone run again.
 My recovery is ongoing but I have left doctors astounded at the speed of my progress.
 I believe it is testament to both my determination and my fitness.
-I am now about to complete my last marathon to reach my 1,000 marathon goal and hope to inspire people to achieve the most from their Sporting, Home and Business lives.
+I passed my 1,000 marathon goal in September 2017 and hope to conitnue inspiring people to achieve the most out of their Sporting, Home and Business lives.